-You'll also want to try to find a website that you can update on a phone so you don't have to be at a computer to make changes.
+Many website builders also allow you to make updates on a phone so you don't have to be at a computer to make changes.
 If you need to cancel games and you're on the go and don't have access to a computer, you'll want to be able to post updates to your website quickly from your phone.

 It's important when people land on your website that they can easily learn about your organization.
 You should include information about your staff and coaches so parents or community members know who manages the organization.

-Listing staff profiles, organization accomplishments, community involvement, and photo albums from previous seasons are a great way to build trust with people learning about your orgnaization or registering for the first time.
+Listing staff profiles, organization accomplishments, community involvement, and photo albums from previous seasons is a great way to build trust with people learning about your organization or registering for the first time.

 A few things you can include on your Homepage or "About Us" section are: